squid-cache/squid-cache.github.io/docs/SquidFaq/SquidLogs.md

 > :warning:
     Logging is very important to Squid.
-    In fact, it is so important that it will shut itself down if it can't write to its logfiles.
+    In fact, it is so important that it will shut itself down if it cannot write to its logfiles.

 There are several alternatives which are much safer to setup and use.
 The basic capabilities present are :